 In 27 years of naturopathic practice I’ve observed that most people don’t feel truly well.
 Too often finding your path to better health can be confusing and unnecessarily expensive.
 But it doesn’t need to be this way.

-I’ve been on my own health journey since experiencing a year of debilitating glandular fever in my teens.
-I had ongoing colds and low energy after this and felt like I never fully recovered.
-But this changed in my early twenties, when I lucked upon living in a house in London owned by naturopaths.
+I’ve been on my own health journey since experiencing glandular fever in my teens, resulting in ongoing colds and fatigue for years after.
+But this changed in my early twenties, when I lucked upon living in a house in London with naturopaths.
 My knowledgeable housemates showed me a different way to take care of my health.
 And I never looked back from there.